Chemistry professor secures $1.9 million R01 grant for asthma research

 Paruchuri hopes that uncovering the mechanisms of this process will lead to new discoveries for the research and treatment of common respiratory disorders and allergies.
 Currently, a leukotriene receptor blocker alone is in use for treatment of asthma and similar ailments, branded as Singulair® from Merck.

-“But it is not as potent as steriods,” remarks Paruchuri, the James L. & Martha J. Foght Associate Professor in our Department of Chemistry.
+“But it is not as potent as steriods,” remarks Paruchuri, the James L. & Martha J. Foght Associate Professor.
 “My team proposes that a combination of a leukotriene blocker along with a prostaglandin blocker can be a better treatment.”

 The Research Project Grant (R01) is the original and historically oldest grant mechanism used by NIH.
 Paruchuri, one of only a dozen recipients of this grant at UA, has dedicated herself to research on these bio-lipids since her doctorate studies in Sweden, and is pleased to put the grant to use with her colleague and co-investigator, Dr. Adam Smith, an associate professor in chemistry.